jeanettesa/ctf-writeups/2020/DarkCTF/linux_starter/linux_starter.md

 Connected to the server through ssh.

-Found the OS: \
+Found the OS:

 ![](./os_scaled.png)

-Checked current working directory: \
+Checked current working directory:

 ![](./pwd_scaled.png)

-Since it is Ubuntu 16.04, thought I would first check .bashrc and .profile config files:
+Since it is Ubuntu 16.04, thought I would take a quick look at the .bashrc and .profile configuration files:
 ```
 wolfie@9ad161dbc9ce:~$ cat .bashrc .profile
 # ~/.bashrc: executed by bash(1) for non-login shells.